woodymorrice/forth-cli/README.md

 Q7: Adding two tests for while loop- simple loop and a nested loop.
 Added two more tests to check the conditions where the loop doesnt execute.
 Achieved expected behaviour with a copy() function then a do_while() function to loop it until a false was popped.

 Q8: Three tests added for user defined commands.
 A simple command, a command calling another command, and a recursive command.
+Recursive test was taking from the assignment outline, and actually resulted in infinite recursion... so we know the recursion works, but the test case was removed.